xjtugenetics/FDSP/README.md

 ### Edit /path/prep/files.txt

-This file contains the list of files paths necessaried in analyses.
+This file contains the list of files paths necessary in analyses.

 Leave the format as is

 ```
 File_pur	File_path